Occy88/django_project/README.md

 Make sure you create a database according the the specifications in django_project/settings.py.
-(user and database should be created manualy) in psql: create database "db name" create user "username" with password 'password'
+(user and database should be created manualy) install postgresql if you want to use that (recommended); (look online) Login to psql if that's what you are using: psql -U postgres in psql: create database "chosen db name (in settings.py)" create user "username (in settings.py)" with password 'password (in settings.py)'

+Make sure to surround the relevant attributes with quotes only replace what is inside the quotes.

 For the general user:
 Linux:
 virtualenv venv
 source venv/bin/activate
 pip3 install -r requirements.txt
-./scripts/migrate.sh
-./scripts/createsuperuser.sh
-./scripts/run.sh
+./scripts/migrate.sh  (run this a couple times if there are any errors first time, you may get errors if there are dependencies)
+./scripts/createsuperuser.sh   (creates the user with which you can login on http:...../admin ./scripts/run.sh   (starts the server)

 in another tab:
 npm i; npm start